-Configuring DLC on Windows NT/2000
+Configuring DLC on Windows NT® 4.0 and Windows® 2000

-To use DLC on Windows NT, you must first install the DLC protocol.
+To use DLC on Windows NT®4.0, you must first install the DLC protocol.

-- 1. Log into Windows NT with administrative privileges.
-Go to the NT Control Panel and double click on the Network icon.
-Windows 2000 users select the properties of the Local Area Connection. - On Windows NT 3.5x systems, select Add Software.
-On Windows NT 4.0 systems, click on the Protocol tab, and click Add.
-Windows 2000 users click the Install button from the General Tab. - 3.
-Select DLC Protocol and then OK or Add if using Windows 2000.
-You may be asked for the location of the files, for Intel based computers, the necessary files are stored in the i386 directory of the Windows NT CD-ROM.
-If you have a non-Intel platform, specify the correct directory on your Windows NT CD-ROM.
-Click Continue (for 3.5x systems) or Close (for 4.0 systems). - 4.
-Reboot your system to make the change take effect.
-Windows 2000 should not require a re-boot.
+- 1 Log into Windows NT[®]4.0 with administrative privileges.
+Go to the Windows NT[®]4.0 Control Panel and double click on the Network icon.
+Windows[®] 2000 users select the properties of the Local Area Connection. - 2 On Windows NT®4.0 systems, click on the Protocol tab, and click Add.
+Windows® 2000 users click the Install button from the General tab.

-Windows 2000 Printer Setup
+- 3 Select DLC Protocol and then OK or Add if using Windows[®] 2000.
+You may be asked for the location of the files.
+For Intel based computers, the necessary files are stored in the i386 directory of the Windows NT[®]4.0 CD-ROM.
+If you have a non-Intel platform, specify the correct directory on your Windows NT[®]4.0 CD-ROM and close the window. - 4 Reboot your system to make the change take effect.
+Windows® 2000 should not require a re-boot.

-- 1. Log into Windows 2000 with administrative privileges.
-From the Start menu, select Settings and then Printers. - 2.
-Select Add Printer (If you have already installed a Brother printer driver, double click the printer driver that you wish to configure and then select Printers/Properties, select the Ports tab, Click on "Add Port" and continue from Step 6 (ignoring steps 11-14) about installing the correct driver). - 3.
-Click Next. - 4.
-Select Local Printer and make sure that "Automatically detect and install my Plug and Play printer" is not checked. - 5.
-Click Next - 6.
-Select the "Create a new port:" option and highlight "Hewlett-Packard Network Port" - 7.
-Click Next - 8.
-A list of available print server MAC addresses (Ethernet addresses) appears in the larger box under Card Address.
-Select the address of the desired print server (you can see the Ethernet address on the printer configuration page)
+Windows® 2000 Printer Setup

-You can find the node name and MAC address by printing out the printer configuration page.
-Refer to the User's Guide for information on how to print the configuration page on your print server.
+- 1 Log into Windows® 2000 with administrative privileges.
+From the Start menu, select Settings and then Printers. - 2 Select Add Printer (If you have already installed a Brother printer driver, double click the printer driver that you wish to configure and then select Printers/Properties, select the Ports tab, click on Add Port and continue from Step 6 (ignoring steps 11-14 about installing the correct driver)). - 3 Click Next. - 4 Select Local Printer and make sure that Automatically detect and install my Plug and Play printer is not checked. - 5 Click Next. - 6 Select the Create a new port: option and highlight Hewlett-Packard Network Port. - 7 Click Next. - 8 A list of available print server MAC addresses (Ethernet addresses) appears in the larger box under Card Address.
+Select the address of the desired print server (you can see the Ethernet address on the printer settings page). - You can find the node name and MAC address by printing out the printer configuration page.
+Refer to the Quick Setup Guide for information on how to print the settings page on your print server.

-- 9. The selected print server address will then appear in the smaller box under Card Address. - 10.
-Type in any desired name for the port (the name must not be the name of an existing port or DOS device, such as LPT1) and click OK then on the Printer Ports screen, click Next. - 11.
-Select the correct driver click Next. - 12.
-Give a name to the printer and specify if you wish to be able to print from DOS application.
-Then click Next - 13.
-Specify the share name (if you are going to share the printer). - 14.
-Enter the Location and Comment information and click Next until you see the "Completing the Add Printer Wizard" screen. - 15.
-Click Finish
+- 9 The selected print server address will then appear in the smaller box under Card Address. - 10 Type in any desired name for the port (the name must not be the name of an existing port or DOS device, such as LPT1) and click OK then on the Printer Ports screen, click Next. - 11 Select the correct driver click Next. - 12 Give a name to the printer and specify if you wish to be able to print from DOS application.
+Then click Next. - 13 Specify the share name (if you are going to share the printer). - 14 Enter the Location and Comment information and click Next until you see the Completing the Add Printer Wizard screen. - 15 Click Finish.

-Windows NT 4.0 Printer Setup
+Windows NT®4.0 Printer Setup

-Log into Windows NT with administrative privileges.
+Log into Windows NT®4.0 with administrative privileges.
 From the Start menu, select Settings and then Printers.